benibela/xidel/readme.txt

 All pages are downloaded with GET or respectively POST requests, and processed with the given template.
 The page-node also accepts a "test" attribute, which gives an XPath expression that needs to be true, if the page element should be used.
-You can use $..; variables in the attributes and post-nodes.
+In the attributes and the text of post-nodes, everything enclosed in {..} parentheses is evaluated as xpath expression. (like in an extended x".." string, see above)

 Since this would be cumbersome to pass directly to --extract, you can also specify the containing file with the --template-file argument.